 Mistakes happen.
 They’re unavoidable, and the best thing you can do is learn from them.
-However, when dealing with a mistake that affects a client, it is important to handle them well so that you don’t lose that client or damage your brand reputation.
+However, when dealing with a mistake that affects a client, it is important to handle them well so that you don’t damage your agency-client relationship or your brand reputation.

 Sometimes, the client finds an error before you do and points it out.
 It is better, however, to identify mistakes before your client notices them so that you can resolve the error and control the way you communicate the situation.